Alteplase, recombinant (Injection)

 How to Use This Medicine

 - This medicine will be given to you while you are in the hospital.
-It is put directly into your body through one of your veins.
-This is called intravenous, or IV.
+It is put directly into one of your veins.

 - You may also receive other medicines, such as aspirin and heparin, with alteplase.
 These medicines help prevent more clots from forming.

-- Usually, you will get a dose of the medicine right away.
-Then, you will continue to get the medicine for about 1 to 3 hours, depending on the condition being treated.
+- You will get a dose of the medicine right away.
+You will continue to get the medicine for about 1 to 3 hours, depending on the condition being treated.
+Caregivers will watch you closely to make sure the medicine is working and is not causing side effects.

 Drugs and Foods to Avoid